bharathkumarms525/readyassist/README.md

 - **Pincodes**: 19,100+ pincodes covered
 - **Districts**: 700+ districts across India
 - **Service Providers**: 11,000+ service providers
-- **Response Time**: 60 minutes within city limits, 2-3 hours outside city limits
+- **Response Time**: 60 minutes within city limits, 2-3 hours outside city limits.
+Our response time commitment varies based on geographic location to account for differences in service provider density and travel distances.
+Within city limits where we maintain a robust network of service providers, we aim to reach customers within 60 minutes.
+Outside city limits, particularly in rural or remote areas, response times typically range from 2-3 hours due to greater distances and fewer service providers in the immediate vicinity.
+These timeframes represent our average performance and may vary based on specific circumstances such as traffic conditions, weather, and the complexity of the service required.

 ### Vehicle Categories Supported